 Remember deflation usually means falling wages (or at least stagnant wages).
 It also means higher unemployment.
 People with debts, e.g., mortgages, credit cards are likely to feel the squeeze more.
 Prices may be falling, but the amount of money you have to spend is also likely to be falling.

 Deflation is only good if prices are falling and your disposable income is rising.

 It is true that some people, especially net savers, may feel better off during a period of deflation.
 But, the problem is the wider macro-economic consequences of recession and unemployment.

 EU inflation falling to 0.4% in August 2014.

 Deflation is quite rare, but increasingly common are periods of low-inflation – inflation below the government target of 2%.
 Even low inflation can be a real economic problem – though on a smaller scale than deflation.
 Problems of low inflation include:

 - Difficulty of adjusting wages and prices.
-This is particularly a problem for the Eurzone where a fixed exchange rate mean countries like Spain rely on a prolonged period of falling prices to restore competitiveness.
+This is particularly a problem for the Eurozone where a fixed exchange rate means countries like Spain rely on a prolonged period of falling prices to restore competitiveness.

 Despite the many serious costs of deflation.
 The ‘right kind of deflation’ could be beneficial.

 - Deflation from increased efficiency and lower costs of production.
 The right kind of deflation involves lower prices through increased productivity and better technology.
 A Level students should think of the Aggregate Supply curve shifting to the right – which both lowers the price level and increases real GDP.